 \subsection{Posterior sampling and summary}

-We have now defined the posteriors for the geometric and photogeometric distances.
-These posteriors are formally the answer to our inference process.
+The posteriors are formally the answer to our inference process.
 The geometric posterior has a simple parametric form which may be computed by the reader using the data in the \release\ catalogue and the parameters of our prior (available with the auxiliary information online).
 The photogeometric posterior is generally non-parametric.
 Both posteriors are asymmetric and not necessarily unimodal (section~\ref{sec:multimodality}).

 There are a variety of statistics one could use to summarize these PDFs, such as the mean, median, or mode.
 There is no theoretically correct measure, and all have their drawbacks.
 We use quantiles, primarily because they are invariant under nonlinear transformations, and so are simultaneously the quantiles of the posterior in distance modulus, $5\logten\dist-5$.
 We use the three quantiles at 0.159, 0.5, and 0.841, which we label \rlo, \rmed, and \rhi\ respectively.
 The central quantile is the median.
 The outer two quantiles give a 68\% confidence interval around the median.
 The difference between each quantile and the median is a Gaussian 1$\sigma$-like estimate of the uncertainty.
 Due to the intrinsic asymmetry of the posteriors we report the lower and upper values separately.